BinWang0213/PyGRDECL/README.md

 `PyGRDECL` is a open source library for converting a Eclipse grid with properties to a vtu-file.
 (to be opened in ParaView for example)

-# Read a simpole grid file
+# Read a simple grid file

 <p align="center">
   <img src = "https://github.com/BinWang0213/PyGRDECL/blob/master/img/PermX.png" height="300">